 While the LIP Flo surf sunglasses don’t come equipped with a loss-proof retainer system like the Typhoon, the unique thing about them is that they float on water!
 They’re unsinkable.

-Thus, the Flo are best-suited for smaller surf, light wind kitesurf, and SUP cruising or fitness SUP.
+Thus, the Flo is best-suited for smaller surf, light wind kitesurf, and SUP cruising or fitness SUP.

 The Flo can also be a cool option for real surf as long as you don’t have to duck dive, e.g. there’s a quiet channel for you to paddle back out to the lineup.

-The Flo are more versatile than the Typhoon and are designed to be worn in and out of the water.
+The Flo is more versatile than the Typhoon and is designed to be worn in and out of the water.
 So if you need versatile sunglasses, they are worth considering.